dotmpe/docker-arduino/ReadMe.md

 package but curl and certificates has been removed from the images, idk. if those (make, git) are needed somewhere.

-The fedora and centos images have permission issues on the USB tty device.
+The fedora and centos images have permission issues on the USB tty device, but I'm not too experienced with RH-based OS; its probably some apparmor thing?

 The Docker hub build is fairly long, would be nice to split up to branches.
 And add version numbers to keep older versions.